drstearns/tutorials/src/animations/index.md

 For a fun example of how you can combine multiple elements into a 3D cube with animated rotations, see [David DeSandro's 3D cube](https://desandro.github.io/3dtransforms/examples/cube-02-show-sides.html).

+# Triggering Animations from JavaScript

+Triggering an animation on mouse allows us to play around with animations, but more commonly you will want to trigger an animation in response to some event, such as a click/tap.
+Catching these events requires [a JavaScript event listener](../dom/#seclisteningforevents).
+That listener function can then alter the element's `animation` style property directly, or add/remove a particular style class that applies a particular `animation` property value.

+After we learn JavaScript and the DOM, we will come back to CSS animations, showing you how to trigger them in response to events, or during an asynchronous HTTP request.

+# CSS Animation Libraries

+Basic animations are easy to define yourself, but more complex ones can get tricky.
+Thankfully there are several CSS Animation libraries available that define a bunch of these tricky ones for you.
+The most popular is [Animate.css](https://daneden.github.io/animate.css/).
+This project defines a stylesheet that currently offers 75 different animations.
+To one of these animation to your element, simply [include their stylesheet to your page and add the appropriate style class to your element](https://github.com/daneden/animate.css#basic-usage).
+You can add this class in the HTML to make the animation happen on page load, or you can [dynamically add the class via JavaScript](../dom/#secaddingremovingstyleclasses) at the appropriate moment.

+Since this is an open-source library, you can also simply find the `@keyframes` definition for the particular animation you want, and copy/paste it into your own stylesheet.
+That will eliminate the extra network round trip to download their stylesheet, and reduce the number of style rules your browser must parse before styling the page.

+# With Great Power Comes Great Responsibility

+CSS Animations are cool and fun, but use them sparingly, and only when they genuinely improve the user experience!
+Use animations to provide clarifying feedback, or to help users track the movement of elements during large layout changes (e.g., opening a side UI drawer).
+Three-dimensional animations are great for games, but rarely improve the experience on content-heavy pages.